 What are Calibration Cases?

-One important facet of expertise is that skilled practitioners can see things that novices cannot.
-In the expertise research literature, the technical term for this is that ‘experts can make perceptual discriminations that novices miss.’
+One thing that skilled practitioners can do easily that novices cannot is that skilled folks can see things that novices are blind to.
+In expertise research, the technical term for this is that ‘experts can make perceptual discriminations that novices miss.’

-Calibration cases are designed to help you gain those same perceptual discriminations.
-Because cases are far faster to consume compared to real-life experiences, we can speed up your journey to expert-level much faster than if you were to collect these experiences or cases yourself.
+Incidentally, this is why calibration cases are said to be a type of ‘expertise acceleration’.
+Without the Calibration Case Method, you would have to gain such pattern recognition by having these business experiences in real life.
+Because cases are far faster to consume compared to real-life experiences, we can speed up your journey to expert-level much faster than if you were to collect these experiences or cases by yourself.

-Business and investing — like medicine and warfighting — are ‘ill-structured domains’.
+The short answer is that business and investing are ‘ill-structured domains’.
 An ill-structured domain is a domain where concepts exist, but the way these concepts show up in the real world are always unique and endlessly varied.
-Perhaps you may have noticed this: just because you know the concept, or have learnt it from a mentor, or have studied it in a textbook, doesn’t mean that you can recognise it when you experience it in the wild.
+Perhaps you may have noticed this: every business situation you encounter is slightly novel.
+It may not be completely different, but something is always new.

-The real problem with learning in ill-structured domains is the constant novelty.
-Medicine turns out to be a good example of this.
-When expertise researchers studied novice doctors, for instance, they learnt that:
+The real problem with learning in ill-structured domains is this endless novelty.
+Medicine is a good example of an ill-structured domain.
+When expertise researchers studied novice doctors and compared them to expert doctors, they found that:

 - Novice doctors were not able to go from the symptoms of a real patient to the mechanism of a concept (like ‘heart attack’) that they’ve learnt in medical school.

-- Novice doctors are not able to handle the novelty of very different case presentations.
+- Why?
+Well, new doctors are not able to handle the novelty of very different case presentations.
 For example, heart attacks can look very different based on the age, race, gender, and medical history of the patient.
 Some heart attacks are quick, and may cause death quickly.
 Other heart attacks can start out looking like indigestion for a few days.
 Some slow-moving heart attacks can last more than a week, and have no symptoms other than a gently worsening shortness of breath.
-Very experienced doctors know all these things and are able to reach a diagnosis quickly and effectively.
+Very experienced doctors know all these things and are well calibrated in their expectations.
+They are more able to give an accurate diagnosis.
 But how do you train novice doctors to do the same, quickly, when symptoms are always somewhat novel on a case-by-case basis?

 This is the same challenge when it comes to business and investing:

 In other words it is not enough to learn business or investing frameworks.
-These same researchers tell us that experts in these ‘ill-structured’ domains have two things that novices do not:
+These same researchers tell us that experts in these ‘ill-structured’ domains do two things that novices do not:

 - They have an ‘adaptive worldview’: they believe that nothing is simple, everything in their domain is the result of complex interactions between many forces, and that most things are the result of multiple causes.
 As a result, they a) do not look for simple, monocausal explanations, because they know none might exist, and b) they intuitively collect new cases throughout their entire lives, because they know there will always be something new and unique they’ve never seen before.
-Put differently, experts in such domains prize cases, because they know case comparison lies at the heart of their expertise.
+Put differently, experts in such domains prize cases over frameworks, because they know case comparison is more effective in the face of the ever-changing complexity of their domain.

 As a result, expertise researchers have found that the quickest way to aid novices is to expose them to 10-20 real world cases for each concept.
 This is the basis for the Calibration Case Method.